 Today we visit the magnificent Sacred Valley of the Incas, which runs along the Urubamba River near Cuzco.
 It’s the true heartland of Incan culture and tradition, with the high Andean scenery dotted with old towns and pre-Columbian villages.
 Here we visit the incredible Pisac ruins, a former citadel that guarded a road from the lowlands and gives way to terraces carved into solid rock.
 We then visit the Inca ruins at Ollantaytambo (9,186ft/2,800m), the one-time royal estate of Inca emperor Pachacuti.
 Here huge stone terraces occupy the valley sides and hint at the scale of things to come.
 Accommodation: Hotel Pakaritampu (or similar)

-The Classic Inca Trail is a tangential branch part of a 27,960mi (45,000km) road network linking the whole empire to Cuzco.
-It was built in the 15th-century to reach Machu Picchu but was abandoned soon after the Spanish conquest.
-American adventurer, Hiram Bingham travelled along the trail when he came across Machu Picchu in 1911.
-The trail opened to the public in 1970.
-This morning we follow a track beside the river (45 minutes) to the start of the Inca Trail at Piscacucho, commonly known as Km82.
-After greeting our trekking crew, we show our passports at the checkpoint and begin the Inca Trail trek.
-The trail runs alongside the Vilcanota River beneath the impressive snow-capped Nevado Veronica, passing through cactus gardens and fields of corn until we reach the enormous Inca ruins of Llactapata, where we continue up a side valley to camp near the hamlet of Huayllabamba.
-Accommodation: Full-service camping - Huayllabamba Camp
+Early this morning, we transfer (1hr 30min) from Cuzco into the Sacred Valley.
+Reaching the town of Ollantaytambo, we drive for one hour along the final stretch of road to the start of the Inca Trail at Piscacucho, recognized among adventurers as Km82.
+After greeting our trekking crew, we show our passports at the checkpoint and begin the fabled Inca Trail trek.
+Our route today runs alongside the Vilcanota River, beneath the snow-capped peak of Nevado Veronica, passing through cactus gardens and settlements, until we reach the terraced Inca ruins of Llactapata, where we continue up the Cusichaca Valley to camp near the village of Huayllabamba (9,186ft/2,800m).
+Accommodation: Huayllabamba Camp (full-service camping)

-To beat the day-trippers arriving from Cuzco and reach the ruins as early as possible, an early start is required for Machu Picchu; buses return us up the winding road to the site entrance, and during high season (May-October) there may be a bit of a wait.
-Machu Picchu is one of the architectural and engineering marvels of the ancient world and what makes it all the more dramatic is the staggering mountain backdrop.
-The Spaniards never found it; the Incas left no records of it, and so Machu Picchu remained an enigma, a city lost for centuries in the jungle until it was rediscovered in 1911 by the American historian Hiram Bingham.
-Your guided tour will highlight the history, culture, architecture and mysteries that Machu Picchu still holds to this day.
-This afternoon we catch the train back to Ollantaytambo (1hr 30min) and continue by private bus to Cuzco (1hr 30min).
+Well-rested and refreshed, we return to Machu Picchu this morning for our guided tour.
+Machu Picchu is an architectural and engineering marvel, the staggering mountain backdrop making it even more dramatic.
+The Spaniards never found it, the Incas left no records of it, and so Machu Picchu remained an enigma, a city lost for centuries in the jungle until it was rediscovered in 1911 by the American historian Hiram Bingham.
+Your guided tour highlights the history, culture, architecture and mysteries that Machu Picchu still holds today.
+This afternoon, we catch the train back to Ollantaytambo (1hr 30min) and continue by private bus to Cuzco (1hr 30min).
 Accommodation: Hotel San Agustin Plaza (or similar)

 The trip comes to an end after breakfast.
 Either start your return journey home or join one of our exciting extensions, either to explore the jungle trails of the Amazon Rainforest or the high-altitude waters of Lake Titicaca.
 Speak to your sales representative to book.